 The National Automobile Dealers Association (NADA) provides resources for shoppers looking for new and used vehicles.
 Use the website to compare prices on similar vehicles to your own to help determine what the going market rates are.
 The company also provides shopping guides that can help you learn more about the car buying and selling process, and glean tips for what buyers are looking for in a used vehicle.

 Edmunds offers an “Appraise My Car” tool that also allows you to search vehicle values by VIN, license plate number, and year, make, and model.
-The Santa Monica, California-based company was founded in 1966 “for the purpose of publishing new and used automotive pricing guides to assist automobile buyers.”
+The California-based company was founded in 1966 “for the purpose of publishing new and used automotive pricing guides to assist automobile buyers.”

 Who Gives the Most Accurate Car Value Estimate?